Skillsoft Prepares for Perspectives 2018

-Cait Etherington: When did Skillsoft first launch the Perspectives conference series?
+Cait Etherington: When did Skillsoft Perspectives first launch?

 Tara O’Sullivan: Skillsoft was founded in 1998, and the first Perspectives conference was held in 1999.
 This year marks the 19th anniversary of the event, but the major party will be next year in conjunction with Skillsoft’s 20th anniversary.
 Over the years we have had an incredible selection of speakers at the event – Peter Diamandis, Sir Ken Robinson, Heidi Grant Halvorson, Jack Welch and Seth Godin.

 CE: This year’s theme is “The Age of Learning On-Demand.”
 Why did you choose this theme and what does it mean for Skillsoft?

 TS: This came from us thinking about how to deliver frictionless learning to people.
 We know that people are used to “taking” training, but what if we could deliver training to the learner when and where they need it.
 So rather than asking them to ‘take a course’ you offer them the opportunity to access learning through their flow of work.
 Percipio ELSA is our new frictionless learning browser plugin, which brings all the power of Percipio to the learner, where they are and when they need it.

 This is also about leadership training – no longer can we have leadership training delivered to a select few on a 3 day facilitated offsite.
 We need to provide for the democratization of leadership – everyone, whatever level should have access to leadership training in order to make them more effective as a manager.
 These days, anyone could be asked to lead a cross-functional group for a specific length of time, and we need to give people the training needed for them to succeed.
 Especially when it comes to virtual, multi-generational teams, we need to ensure that leaders, at all levels of the organization are prepped.